eslint/eslint.org/src/content/blog/2024-02-21-eslint-2023-year-review.md

 Our overall expenses increased from $155,054.09 USD in 2022 as we increased our donations to other open source projects, hired a part-time technical writer, and took on the cost of health insurance.

+You may have noticed that our expenses exceed our income in 2023.
+We maintain a large reserve account both to ensure we can handle any spending overages and also as a hedge against loss of sponsorships.

 As a reminder, the Contributor Pool is money we award for contributions to people who are not on the ESLint team as a way to thank them for making impactful contributions to the project.
 Community Management refers to the ongoing work required to manage the ESLint Community GitHub organization.

 ## Supporting our dependencies and ecosystem